Post

 AWS

-Patching, scaling, or paying for servers Jekyll produces plain HTML; no servers to manage.
+Patching, scaling, paying for servers Jekyll produces static HTML.
+No servers to manage.

-TLS certificate renewals ACM issues & auto-renews free certificates.
+TLS certificate renewals ACM issues free certs and auto-renews them.

 1